localstack/docs/content/en/getting-started/help-and-support/index.md

 Our support team comprises highly qualified experts who possess extensive expertise in AWS and other pertinent tools.
 We utilize a range of resources, including documentation, knowledge bases, and industry best practices, to provide you with accurate and reliable guidance.
-However, please note that our support resources are subject to availability, therefore our best effort support is provided asynchronously.
+However, please note that our support is provided only in `English`, and our resources are subject to availability.
-Inquiries may be prioritized based on urgency and impact.
+Therefore, our best effort support is provided asynchronously, and inquiries may be prioritized based on urgency and impact.

 ## Support plans